OpenZeppelin/compound-assets-listing/Process.md

 ## 7. [WIP] Audit (optional):

-- Proposal is reviewed if the community asks for it. _This can be done by OpenZeppelin or another third-party hired by the proposal author._
+- Proposal is reviewed by security auditors if the community asks for it. _This can be done by OpenZeppelin or another third-party hired by the proposal author._

 ## 8. Proposal submission: